 Those of us who have met Jesus on the other side of the gospel door, and accepted his proposition, are now absorbed in distributing and presenting the gospel to as many other people as possible.
 Typically this is done in one of several ways:

 - The Missionary Model – taking the gospel where it is not known and transmitting it verbally.

 - The Agricultural Model – treating the gospel as if it were a seed to be planted in someone’s life.

 - The Incarnational Model – living with other Christians in such a way that the gospel will seem attractive.

 - The Political Model – distributing the gospel in an organized and methodical way in order to make Jesus more widely known.

-In other words, we want to send the gospel to those people who, for one reason or another, have no reasonable hope of ever getting their hands on a copy for themselves.
+I have decided to adopt the political model for the purposes of this blog.
+As I mentioned in the sidebar at the left, Christians make up only 30% of the world’s population (as of 2017).
+The remaining 70%, for one reason or another, have no reasonable hope of ever getting their hands on a copy of the gospel for themselves.
 For various cultural and/or geographic reasons, the gospel is out of reach for a majority of people around the globe, and even for many people right here in our own country.
 I hope to make a tiny difference by working to correct that situation.
-That’s what this blog is about.

 Can we approach our mission with the same zeal as a political campaigner?
 From a political strategist’s point of view, 30% of the vote might be considered a reasonable starting position.
 But a campaign manager would need to greatly expand his voter base if he ever hoped to win an election.
 In the same way, we Christians need to focus our energy on the ultimate goal, which is a world where every single individual has had the opportunity to meet Jesus personally and hear what he has to say.